siouan/frontend-gradle-plugin/README.md

 ### Install frontend dependencies

 Depending on the value of the `yarnEnabled` property, the `installFrontend` task issues either a `npm install` command or a `yarn install` command, by default.
-If a `package.json` file is found in the project's directory, the command shall install dependencies and tools for frontend development.
+If a `package.json` file is found in the directory pointed by the `packageJsonDirectory` property, the command shall install dependencies and tools for frontend development.
 Optionally, this command may be customized (e.g. to run a `npm ci` command instead of a `npm install` command).
 To do so, the `installScript` must be set to the corresponding NPM/Yarn command.
 This task depends on the `installNode` task, and optionally on the `installYarn` task if the `yarnEnabled` property is `true`.

 This task may be executed directly, especially if the Node distribution and/or the Yarn distribution must be downloaded again.